Skip to main content

 About

-NINJA GAIDEN Σ is a single player hack and slash game.
+NINJA GAIDEN Σ is a single player hack and slash game with anime, violence and erotic themes.
 It was developed by KOEI TECMO GAMES CO., LTD. and was released on June 9, 2021.
 It received mostly positive reviews from critics and positive reviews from players.

 Skip User Reviews